bvalmont/Twitter-Sentiment-Project/README.md

 ## Technology

-In order for us to complete this customer request we utilized:
+In order for us to complete this request, we utilized:
    - Python
    - Jupyter NoteBooks
    - Visual Studio Code